MCHatcher/OBC-multiple-equilibria/README.md

 X_init -- Vector of initial values x(0) for perfect foresight simulations.

-e_vec -- Vector of news shocks set by the user.
+e_vec -- Matrix of news shocks of dimension m x 1 set by the user, where m is the number of distinct shocks.

 --------------
 MAIN OBJECTS